 Jewelry, the Secret Language of Women

-Throughout history, women have found ways to speak their minds in silent rebellion of their restricted status.
+Throughout history, women have found ways to speak their minds in the silent rebellion against their restricted status.
 The wave of a fan.
 The type of flower worn in the hair.
 The position of a ring on a finger.
-The history of jewelry design is rife with examples of women voicing their thoughts of love, anger, support or disfavor without ever moving their lips.
+The history of jewelry design is rife with examples of women voicing their thoughts of love, anger, support, or disfavor without ever moving their lips.

 Love and Marriage